Peter Huttges

 Dr. Mary Lou Lauria

-Dr. Lauria lives in Vancouver and leads Advisian’s (consulting arm of Worley) Environmental & Water group across North America.
+Dr. Lauria lives in Vancouver and is the VP of Operations for Worley.
 She is an operational leader with responsibility to build strategy, set budgets and safely deliver programs.
 She is an environmental consultant with over 25 years’ experience, an experienced facilitator, expert witness, external examiner and has presented technical papers at several international conferences.
 She specializes in the strategic development of environmental teams and the delivery of Indigenous and community communications, impact assessments, permits and approvals, compliance and monitoring programs.
 Working closely with Indigenous groups has been an integral part of project delivery throughout the concept stage, through to full consultation and engagement and during working group reviews.
 In addition, Mary Lou has been part of a team who has established 3 new Indigenous businesses in Canada, partnered with Advisian.

 Mary Lou manages forecasts, establishes budgets, tracks progress and builds teams.
 Her current role as VP of Operations involves the delivery of P&L of a $60m business.
 She has identified and is driving strategic areas for growth and established plans to enable success – offshore wind and new energy are strategic initiatives.
 Mary Lou is a marine biologist and oceanographer, her Ph.D research was focused on phytoplankton in estuaries and shallow coastal waters focusing on biophysical interactions in a dynamic estuarine system.
 She was an expert witness as part of the Panel Review Process for the proposed Roberts Bank Terminal 2 in BC.